-Trump-Russia affair: Key questions answered
+All you need to know about Trump Russia story

 It didn't, exactly.
 Hacking voter machines, and rigging elections generally, is very, very difficult.
 Hacking people?
 That would be easier.

-US intelligence chiefs say Russia effectively ran a two-pronged operation.
-The first prong in mid-2016 allegedly involved sending rafts of so-called "phishing" emails to figures in the Democratic party - an unsophisticated method used by everyone from state-sponsored actors to low-level scammers for duping people into giving up their passwords.
+The special counsel charges show that Russia effectively ran a two-pronged operation.
+The first prong in mid-2016 allegedly involved sending rafts of so-called "phishing" emails to figures in the Democratic Party - an unsophisticated method used by everyone from state-sponsored actors to low-level scammers for duping people into giving up their passwords.

 Hackers gained access to the Democratic National Committee's systems and leaked tens of thousands of emails revealing the inner workings of the Clinton campaign and the party's operations, along with mundane, embarrassing details.